-- .
-Before opening the bonnet, read and observe the warnings ⇒ page 178, "Safety instructions on working in the engine compartment". - Wait for the engine to cool down.
-Hot oil may cause burn injuries. - Wear eye protection to avoid injuries caused by splashes of oil. - When removing the oil drain plug with your fingers, keep your arm horizontal to help prevent oil from running down your arm. - Wash your skin thoroughly if it comes into contact with engine oil. - Engine oil is poisonous!
-Used oil must be stored in a safe place out of the reach of children until it is disposed of.
+- Before opening the bonnet, read and observe the warnings - \Rightarrow page 183, "Safety instructions on working in the engine compartment". - Wait for the engine to cool down.
+Hot oil may cause burn injuries. - Wear eye protection to avoid injuries caused by splashes of oil. - When removing the oil drain plug with your fingers, keep your arm horizontal to help prevent oil from running down your arm. - Wash your skin thoroughly if it comes into contact with engine oil.

+• Engine oil is poisonous!
+Used oil must be stored in a safe place out of the reach of children.